marizmelo/marizmelo.github.com/_posts/2013-01-31-javascriptintro.md

 #####Null vs Undefined
 Another major point of confusion on JavaScript.
-A variable is **undefined** means the variable was declared but do not contain any value.
-A variable is **null** means the variable was declared and had its value set to null.
+A **undefined** variable it means that the variable was declared but do not contain any value.
+A variable is **null** when the variable it was declared and had its value set to null.

     var myvar;
     > undefined